Omar Al Busaidy

-Omar Al Busaidy (born 1986) is an Emirati businessman, writer, and media personality.
-He is the author of the motivational book Just Read It and founder of Global Possibilities Consulting.
+Omar Al Busaidy (born 1986) is an Emirati businessman and writer.
+He is the author of book, Just Read It, and is the founder of Global Possibilities Consulting.

 Early life and education

 Al Busaidy was born in Dubai, United Arab Emirates.
-He showed an early interest in writing, especially poetry.
+From an early age, he was interested in writing poetry.

-He earned a bachelor's degree from the American University in Dubai and a master's degree in international affairs and intelligence from Florida State University as a Fulbright scholar.
+Al Busaidy obtained a bachelor's degree from the American University in Dubai and a master's degree in international affairs and intelligence from Florida State University as a Fulbright scholar.

 Career

-Al Busaidy has worked at major institutions including Emirates NBD, the British Embassy in the UAE, Dubai Chamber of Commerce, Department of Municipalities and Transport – Abu Dhabi, and the Department of Culture and Tourism – Abu Dhabi.
-He also served as a producer and host at Pulse 95 Radio.
+During his career, he has held positions at Emirates NBD, the British Embassy - UAE, Dubai Chamber, Department of Municipalities and Transport - Abu Dhabi, the Department of Culture and Tourism in Abu Dhabi, and worked as a producer and radio host for Pulse 95 Radio.

-He is a non-resident fellow at Trends Research & Advisory and a former member of the World Economic Forum's Global Shapers Community.
-He has also participated in the U.S. International Visitor Leadership Program (IVLP).
+Al Busaidy is a non-resident fellow at Trends Research & Advisory, a think tank in the UAE.
+Al Busaidy was previously a Global Shaper, an initiative of the World Economic Forum, and has participated in the U.S. State Department's International Visitor Leadership Program (IVLP).

-Writing and publishing

-Al Busaidy authored Just Read It in 2015, a self-help book that has since been translated into Arabic and Persian.
+In 2015, his book, Just Read It, was published which has been translated into multiple languages including Arabic and Persian.

-In 2022, he contributed to two international books: Innovation to the Core: Stories from China and the World and Agile Government: Emerging Perspectives in Public Management.
+In 2022, Al Busaidy was also featured in Innovation to the Core: Stories from China and the World and co-authored Agile Government: Emerging Perspectives in Public Management.

-Media and broadcasting

-From 2018, Al Busaidy co-hosted The Morning Majlis on Pulse 95 Radio with Sally Mousa and Sara Al Madani.
-Following the show's success, he launched his own program, Future Talk, exploring themes related to futurism and emerging technologies.
+Starting in 2018, Al Busaidy hosted The Morning Majlis with Sally Mousa and Sara Al Madani.
+Due to the success of the show, Al Busaidy later started his own radio show, Future Talk, in which he discusses the concept of futurism across a variety of global sectors.